BlendVision/Android-Player-SDK/README.md

 }
 ```

-### Add the dependencies for the Messaging SDK to your module's app-level Gradle file, normally app/build.gradle:
+### Add the dependencies for the Player SDK to your module's app-level Gradle file, normally app/build.gradle:

 ```groovy
 dependencies {